-- folderpath (str, list of strings, or Path to folder) String that points to the CBCT image folder location. - check\uid (boo1) Whether to enforce raising an error if more than one UID is found in the dataset.
+- folderpath (str, list of strings, or Path to folder) String that points to the CBCT image folder location. - check\uid (bool) Whether to enforce raising an error if more than one UID is found in the dataset.

-- NotADirectoryError If folder str passed is not a valid directory. - FileNotFoundError If no CT images are found in the folder module\class alias of TomoCheeseModule results\data( $as\dict: bool = False$ ) $\rightarrow$ TomoCheeseResult | dict analyze(roi\config: dict | None = None) $\rightarrow$ None
+- NotADirectoryError If folder str passed is not a valid directory. - FileNotFoundError If no CT images are found in the folder module\class alias of TomoCheeseModule